ni/niveristand-scan-engine-ethercat-custom-device/CONTRIBUTING.md

 # Getting Started

-Build specifications are provided for building the custom device.
-The build process should automatically copy the output files to the directory required by VeriStand.
+Multiple projects exist for building the custom device; each project is specific to one target type and requires the relevant builds of the modules and FXP libraries to be copied into the build directory.

 # Testing